Techgrounds-Cloud-9/cloud-9-Atalla90/01_Fundamentals_1/Exercise 13 - Passwords.md

 Salting: The process of adding extra characters at the end of the password before hashing it, in order to make it even more secure and more difficult to crack.

+Peppering: An additional step before hashing and beside salting that aimes to strengthen the password by adding extra characters to it.
+Pepper, unlike salt, is generaly added at the begining of a password.

 Rainbow Table: A database where the hashed values for common and possible passwords are stored in order to use them to crack passwords later in what's known as "Rainbow Table Attack".

 Bruteforce attack: a cyber attack that depends on analyzing the hash functions stored, generating hash values and comparing it to the hash values stored on the system being attacked.